Labour Party (Lithuania): Ideology

-The Labour Party is usually defined as a personalistic populist party without a clear ideological orientation.
-It describes itself as a "party of the centre open to everyone."
 During electoral campaigns, it generally advertises itself by promising raw increases to pensions and minimum wages, often beyond the country's ability to accomplish such promises; in the electoral campaign for the 2016 parliamentary elections, the Labour Party manifesto called to double minimum wages immediately after election, setting them at 60 percent of the average wage, a balance higher than in any European country.
 During the European migrant crisis, the Labour Party embraced anti-migrant rhetoric.
 The party's leader Valentinas Mazuronis called for Lithuania to block the distribution of refugees among EU member states.
+The party focuses on protecting and improving workers' rights in Lithuania, but also supports improving business conditions and boosting private investment, especially in the country's rural regions.

 According to studies, the Labour Party garners support from voters with a positive judgment of the Soviet period and voters who see Russia as a potential partner to Lithuania rather than a threat, as well as non-Lithuanian voters.
 The party is commonly described as pro-Russian, though it has resented such claims, and officially supports membership in EU and NATO.
 The party's founder, Viktor Uspaskich, has led the party directly or indirectly ever since its foundation in 2003.
-According to Member of the Seimas and former Labour Party member Antanas Guoga, it is a "cult with a spiritual leader."
+According to Member of the Seimas and former Labour Party member Antanas Guoga, it is a "cult with a spiritual leader".
 Professor of the Institute of International Relations and Political Science in Vilnius University Tomas Janeliūnas described the party as "a collection of conformists", unified by Uspaskich.
 These descriptions came in the aftermath of a scandal in December 2020, in which Viktor Uspaskich used his Facebook account to advertise "ŪPAS" mineral water, which, according to him, provides a person with immunity against COVID-19, without the need of vaccination.
 Guoga was the only Labour Party MP to condemn the action, and it was either defended or unaddressed by other members of the party.